RajeshwariMahapatra/Simon-Game/README.md

-# Simon-Game build using JavaScript
+# Simon-Game built using JavaScript